-In short, the pandemic is expected to be a short-term shock wave with an eventual surge of business activity leading to a rapid recovery either in the form of a "V-shape" or a more gradual recovery in the form of a "U-shape" bounce back.
-Accordingly, we expect the KSA market to surge in business over the course of 2021 allowing for markets to start flourishing towards long term sustainability in social trends and patterns along with socio-economic distancing in a growing cycle.
-On the other hand, should the global economic impact of the Coronavirus pandemic (COVID-19) outbreak persist and will be dependent on how long the virus lasts, how far it spreads and how much lock-down, public organizations quarantines disrupt the market.
+In short, the pandemic was expected to be a short-term shock wave with an eventual surge of business activity leading to a rapid recovery either in the form of a "V-shape" or a more gradual recovery in the form of a "U-shape" bounce back.
+Accordingly, we expected the KSA market to surge in business over the course of 2021 and now 2022 allowing for markets to start flourishing towards long term sustainability in social trends and patterns along with socio-economic distancing in a growing cycle.
+On the other hand, should the global economic impact of the Coronavirus pandemic

+(COVID-19) outbreak persist and will be dependent on how long the virus lasts, how far it spreads and how much lock-down, public organizations quarantines disrupt the market.
 Indeed, the current response to COVID-19 means that we are faced with unprecedented set of circumstances on which to base judgement(s).
 There is strong evidence that real estate markets have sprung back to strong activity and growth fairly quickly as we are experiencing in the Kingdom of Saudi Arabia.

 Equally, the short-term generally speaking we do not expect the current real estate market to show any small adjustment in prices/rates.
 The KSA real estate market is a developing market with much invested by the government in infrastructure projects, so we expect the government's latest stimulus to preserve liquidity and for demand to hold having limited / no bearing on prices / rates.
-However, should the pandemic persist throughout 2021, we do expect adjustment later on in the year.